 Good Companies for All-around Seeds

-Many of the seed company’s inventories were low in 2021, and I missed out on some of my preferred varieties.
-Lesson learned and I’m ordering early in 2022.
-I ordered all my seeds the first of January and found I still had to scout the internet for a few of the hard-to-find varieties that were out of stock.
+Many of the seed company’s inventories were low in 2021 and 2022, and I missed out on some of my preferred varieties.
+Lesson learned and I order early now.
+I order all my seeds the first of January and find I still have to scout the internet for a few of the hard-to-find varieties.

 For vegetables & herbs beyond just tomatoes, I have found the following companies to have reliable germination rates, good seed selections and be responsible in their seed conservation:

 Guides for successfully growing tomatoes

 - Growing tomatoes in pots

 - Taste of heirloom tomatoes based on color